 The Lab’s first fellow, Professor Kris Franklin of New York Law School, worked during the Fall of 2010 to complete The Lawyer's Practice, an innovative case file providing materials for students to work in role as attorneys, as they learn and master the primary skills needed for the practice of law.
 The file is equally suitable for first-year legal practice/legal writing classes or upper-level simulation courses focused on interviewing, counseling, negotiation or pre-trial litigation.
 Chapters of the text are scaffolded on students’ own work and critical reflection, permitting students to develop a confident sense of professional identity while they see the results of their efforts play out as the case develops.

 The Lab’s second fellow, performer, playwright, and educator James Webb, worked during the Spring of 2011 on an article, Learning From Dramatized Outcomes, describing the uses of critical pedagogy and educational theater in legal education.

-The Lab's current fellow, Aderson Francois of Howard Law School ,collaborated in the development of an experiential course using narrative and cultural criticism in civil rights lawyering (Critical Narratives of Civil Rights).
-He also continued work on an article about narratives of and within the U.S. civil rights movement and a book about experiential learning methods.
+The Lab's third fellow, Aderson Francois of Georgetown Law, collaborated in the development of an experiential course using narrative and cultural criticism in civil rights lawyering (Critical Narratives of Civil Rights).
+He also continued work on articles about narratives of and within the U.S. civil rights movement: To Make Freedom Happen, 34 Northern Illinois University Law Review 529 (2014); Borne Back Ceaselessly into the Past, 21 George Mason Law Review 313 (2014); and a book (still in progress) about experiential learning methods.

-For further information about fellowship opportunities, contact Jennifer Canose at firstname.lastname@example.org.
+For further information about fellowship opportunities, contact Veronica Cruz at firstname.lastname@example.org.